 Nitin R. Joglekar

-At Boston University, Professor Joglekar teaches courses related to these themes at undergraduate, graduate and executive levels.
-He has won several awards, including the Broderick Award for Teaching Excellence and the General Electric Award for Team Learning.
-He was a visiting faculty member at the University of Texas in 2006 and is a visiting scholar at the MIT Sloan School of Management in 2013.
+At Boston University’s Questrom School of Business, Professor Joglekar teaches courses related to his research themes at undergraduate, graduate and executive levels.
+He was the founding director of his schools’ online micro-master’s programs in Digital Leadership and Product Management.
+He has offered online Digital Product Management (DPMT) courses through edX.org.
+He also teaches fostering innovative mindset in Questrom’s Online MBA program.
+He has won awards, including the Broderick Award for Teaching Excellence and the General Electric Award for Team Learning.
+He has been a visiting faculty member at MIT Sloan School of Management and at University of Texas, and a visiting fellow at Cambridge Judge Business School, and at Copenhagen Business School.

 Links